 I next turned my eye to what were the most popular pages.
 This gives me an insight into what people want and where I can turn my hand to gain the best results.
 It's a double-edged weapon though, since it can narrow content (and hence the visitor demographic) so I'll always try and maintain the site as a reflection of my diverse interests.

 It's not really interesting to see how many hits a page written a year ago has accrued.
 It's been around longer than a page added last month, so it can distort the analysis.
 I decided to see what was getting the most views in the current month.
-I expected this to be the, or the page.
-It turned out, oddly enough to be , which came top of the list by a large margin.
+I expected this to be the clock marking Perserverance's journey to Mars, or the Mars Weather page.
+It turned out, oddly enough to be Getting to Mars, which came top of the list by a large margin.